Kyly C Whitfield, PhD

 Ksenia Kholina, MSc AHN Student

-Originally from St. Petersburg, Russia, Ksenia has experience in clinical medicine, and an interest in chronic disease and passion for prevention that led her to the field of nutrition and dietetics in 2016.
+Originally from St. Petersburg, Russia, Ksenia has experience in clinical medicine, which along with an interest in chronic disease and passion for prevention, led her to the field of nutrition and dietetics in 2016.
 Ksenia is currently exploring the impact of the mode of breastfeeding (direct breastfeeding vs. bottle-feeding human milk) on growth and development of infants.
 Outside of academia, Ksenia is passionate about feminism, environmental sustainability, and social justice.
-Ksenia speaks three languages (English, Russian, and German) and hopes to learn a few more in the future.
+Ksenia speaks three languages (English, Russian, and German) and recently started studying French.
+Ksenia loves learning new languages and hopes to take up a few more in the future.